azatris/azatris.github.io/_posts/2016-03-20-true-value.md

 ---
 layout: post
 title: True Value
-belief: likely
+belief: highly likely
-status: in progress
+status: possibly done
 last_updated: 2016-03-27
 summary: |
     What is truly valuable?
 Do you know where you got your current values?
 The utilitarian view to life.